 The Transit Operations program category is administered by VTA as the service provider of bus operations; therefore, there is a regularly scheduled interfund transfer from 2016 Measure B funds to the Transit Operations account.
 According to VTA management, new/innovative transit service model sub-program is competitive grant program and bus stop amenity improvements charges are tracked as a separate project, and therefore both programs operate on a reimbursement basis; no expenditures for these sub-categories were incurred during the audit period.
 However, VTA advances funds for the first two sub-programs (enhance Core Bus Network and expand mobility services) and has not yet established or documented a methodology to validate that 2016 Measure B funds.
 Therefore, the amount of actual expenditures for these sub-categories could not be specifically isolated and validated.
 However, since the Transit Operations Division bus operations budgets are over \$200 million annually, it is unlikely that 2016 Measure B expenditures exceeded operating costs for any particular purpose within the applicable Transit Operations program sub-categories.
 Nevertheless, VTA should demonstrate that program category funding was used in accordance with expenditure guidelines.

-We identified 18 items in our sample, totaling \$13,258,618, that were an interfund transfer from 2016 Measure B to VTA's operating account.
-A detailed listing of these transactions is included in Appendix C. The total Transit Operation amount charged to the program for the period was \$14,533.954.
+We identified eight items in our sample, totaling \$29,000,000, that were an interfund transfer from 2016 Measure B to VTA's operating account, as noted in the table below.